REGULATIONS FOR EUROHOCKEY CLUB COMPETITIONS (OUTDOORS) EURO HOCKEY LEAGUE (MEN) – SEPTEMBER 2019

 The competition is organised by the European Hockey Federation (EHF) and Euro Hockey League (EHL) and shall be played under the authority of EHF.
-The title of the competition shall be the Euro Hockey League.
+The title of the competition shall be the Euro Hockey League Men.

 2.1 Those National Associations qualified to enter the Euro Hockey League (EHL) for the coming season must send their correctly completed Entry Form(s) to the EHF by the deadline date as specified in the entry letter.
 The application must include the name, address, telephone and email details of the 2 contact persons of each club entered, so that EHF and EHL may communicate with them.

-2.2 Other than those National Associations ranked 1-4, each National Association affiliated to EHF shall be entitled to enter 2 clubs in Men’s EuroHockey club competitions each season (to include EHL, EuroHockey Club Trophy and EuroHockey Club Challenge tournaments), and each National Association:
+2.2 Other than those National Associations ranked 1-3, each National Association affiliated to EHF shall be entitled to enter 2 clubs in Men’s EuroHockey club competitions each season (to include EHL, EuroHockey Club Trophy I and II and EuroHockey Club Challenge tournaments), and each National Association:

 (a) SHOULD enter its champion club for the first ranked place for which it is qualified; In exceptional circumstances, the EHF Competitions Committee Outdoor may, at its sole discretion, waive this requirement.